 These are not optional, these are necessities!
 We have a VW Jetta which would make you think that two kids in the same back seat could share a full-sized blanket…but that does not seem to be the case.

 It is necessary for each child to have their own blanket and their own pillow.
 I am sure if you have more than one kid you already know that everything has to be equal.
-Heaven forbid one glass of juice that is the slightest bit different than the others, but I digress.
+Heaven forbid one glass of juice is the slightest bit more full than the other, but I digress.

 I also make sure both of my kids are wearing flip flops because otherwise, every stop is a 10-minute ordeal until the shoe that is shoved under the seat is found, put on, and then tied—a huge time waster!